[Exclusive] Europe's TV union wooing Lavrov for splashy interview

 "No EBU staff have contacted us regarding this matter," its Geneva-based press office told EUobserver.

-"We are aware of an anonymous email from a non-EBU address which has been circulated only to third parties and which contained significant factual inaccuracies which lead us to doubt its authenticity," it added.
+"We are aware of an anonymous email from a non-EBU address which has been circulated only to third parties and which contained significant factual inaccuracies which lead us to doubt its authenticity," a spokeswoman added.

 The EBU declined to say what the inaccuracies were or to put us in touch with staff representatives.

-EUobserver emailed several EBU personnel, including in Brussels, Geneva, Jerusalem, and Zurich, to ask how they felt about inviting Lavrov on TV.
+EUobserver emailed several EBU personnel on Wednesday, including in Brussels, Geneva, Jerusalem, and Zurich, to ask how they felt about inviting Lavrov on TV.

 Nobody wrote back.